encoredev/encore/docs/ts/develop/orms/prisma.md

 With Prisma you make your schema changes in a Prisma schema file `schema.prisma`, and then use Prisma's CLI tools to generate SQL migrations and a TypeScript ORM client.

 Here is an example of using [Prisma](https://prisma.io/) with Encore.ts.
-We use `DB.connectionString` supply the connection string to Prisma:
+We use `DB.connectionString` to supply the connection string to Prisma:

 ```ts
 -- database.ts --